 If your business is a partnership you should ensure a formal Partnership Deed is drawn up to reflect the terms agreed between yourself and the other partners.
-If a deed is not in place, the partnership may need to be formally dissolved in the event of a dispute; you may also face difficulties and potential court action to get rid of a disruptive partner.
+If a deed is not in place, the partnership may need to be formally dissolved in the event of a dispute.
+You may also face difficulties and potential court action to remove a disruptive partner.

 When drawing up a partnership agreement, things to consider include who the partners are, the division of shares and how profits (and losses) are shared.
 We recommend that a Partnership Agreement is drawn up on day 1 and then reviewed periodically, to take account of any changes within the partnership, e.g. the inclusion of new partners.